mitchades/RC-2021-11-19/submission.md

 When I think about problems like this, my first assumption is always "Looking at your fellow players' hats gives you no information about your own hat.
 Therefore, the problem's impossible."
 I know that's not true, though -- but I couldn't figure out how to get started on the solution.
 So, I went to my computer.

 After some thought, I realized that there were a total of 3^(3\*3\*4) > 150 quadrillion possible strategies to consider for the four players.
 That didn't seem tractable, especially in the weekend we have to solve the problem.
 So, I first assumed they all used the same strategy.
 (I assumed this would fail, since they wouldn't know where they'd be in the circle.)
 I labeled the players 0, 1, 2, and 3 going counterclockwise so their left and right would be the same as the left and right of the list of players.
 I labeled the hat colors 0, 1, and 2 in order of increasing frequency (i.e., red, yellow, blue).
-This is the `test_all_same()` function in the Python file.
+This is the `test_all_same()` function in [attempts.py](attempts.py).

 The result: no luck.
 The first equal-best strat I found was [(1, 0, 0), (1, 2, 1), (2, 2, 0)], where the row index is the color of the hat on your left and the column index was the color of the hat on the right -- e.g. if the left hat was yellow and the right hat was blue, guess strat[1][2] = 1 = yellow.
 The overall description for this strategy was at least easy enough to describe in words: